 - Description of the allergy

 - Specific triggers

 - Avoidance techniques

 - Symptoms of the allergic reaction

 - Procedure for responding to the allergic reaction, including:

 - Medication name

-- o Dosing instructions
+- Dosing instructions

-- o Doctor's contact information
+- Doctor's contact information

 Special Celebratory Treats

 The WSU Children's Center will not accept any homemade treats for classroom consumption or distribution.
 All birthday or special event treats must be store bought and prepackaged.